Tooine/RHG/README.md

 You can now run all codes.
 If some figures are saved, all folders and files will be generated automatically.

 Concerning the .py files:
-- RHG_functions.py countain all the functions used in other files.
-You do not have to use it.
+- RHG_functions.py countains all the functions used in other files.
+You do not have to use it,
-- RHG.py allow to do basic simulations (generation and simulation of a push & pull proppagation) on RHG.
+- RHG.py allows to do basic simulations on RHG (generation and simulation of a push & pull propagation),
-- RHG_layrs.py is similar as RHG.py but is specific to what we call RHG in layers (see the report).
+- RHG_layrs.py is similar as RHG.py but is specific to what we call RHG in layers (see the report),
 - RHG_simulations.py is the code used to generate most of the figures of the report.
 You can generate them by yourself.